-License Plate Recognition Cameras (known as Automatic Number Plate Recognition in Europe) are an excellent way to add extra security to your facility, letting you capture and keep a record of any vehicles entering and exiting the premises.
+License Plate Reader Security Cameras (known as Automatic Number Plate Recognition in Europe) are an excellent way to add extra security to your facility, letting you capture and keep a record of any vehicles entering and exiting the premises.
 But how do they work, and what kind of camera setup do you need to run license plate readers?

 When it comes to reading license plates, you essentially have two options: Installing dedicated license plate readers, or simply opting for high-definition IP cameras with enough resolution to capture and read license plates clearly.

-IP Cameras for License Plate Reading
+IP Security Cameras for License Plate Reading

 The easiest way to read license plates actually does not require any special software or hardware, utilizing nothing more than IP security cameras with enough resolution to clearly make out the license plate when zoomed in.
 To achieve this, a camera must have an adequate number of Pixels Per Foot (PFF) and a proper horizontal field of view.
 A PFF of 40 or above is often regarded as a good rule of thumb, but this number is often arbitrary and depends on a number of factors.
-Many camera installers recommend 50-60 PFF, if you’re looking to achieve clarity and quality without a margin of error.
+Many security camera installers recommend 50-60 PFF, if you’re looking to achieve clarity and quality without a margin of error.